 One of the most important things that your vet will do is look at your dog’s stool directly. he or she will probably ask for a stool sample and then run several tests to determine exactly what’s going on.
 He or she might find parasites there, for example, or find signs that something specific is going wrong in your dog’s body.

 In addition to checking the dog’s stool, your vet will probably also check your dog’s blood and even run some X-rays.
 These tests will all work together to not only rule out some of the more common reasons why your dog’s poop might change color but also to determine if there’s a serious problem that needs to be addressed by the vet immediately.

 There are several potential courses of treatment that might occur depending on what your vet finds out.
-In a best-case scenario, your vet might want you to change your dog’s diet or give him some kind of over-the-counter drug to settle his or her stomach.
-In other cases, you might be looking at some kind of anti-bacterial or anti-parasitic medicine to deal with either an infection or an infestation.
+In a best-case scenario, your vet might want you to try a better dog food or give him some kind of over-the-counter drug to settle your dog’s upset stomach.
+In other cases, you might be looking at some kind of anti-bacterial or anti-parasitic medicine such as dog dewormer to deal with either an infection or an infestation.
 In more serious cases, your vet might even want to talk to your about surgery to deal with the issues that cause blood to show up in your dog’s stool.
 What’s important, though, is that you and your vet work together to find the solution that makes the most sense for your dog.

 Frequently Asked Questions

 There are two basic reasons why your dog’s poop might be black.
 The first, and perhaps least important, is that your dog has eaten something that has impacted the color of his or her stool.
 You’ll probably be able to identify this with relative ease, especially if your dog generally eats the same foods regularly and has had something new recently.